 After reporting your injury, your employer must provide you with a Workers’ Compensation Claim Form (DWC 1) within one day of receiving notice of your injury.
 The claim form must include details of the accident, the type of injuries you sustained, and the actions or steps immediately taken following the accident.

-If your injuries are severe, seek immediate medical treatment at your nearby Bakersfield hospital.
+If your injuries are severe, seek immediate medical treatment hospital.
 Often, industrial accidents result in serious injuries that can worsen if left untreated.
 Several types of injuries can have hidden or delayed symptoms that may take days or weeks to notice.

 If you feel pain or have an injury, no matter how minor, you should always consult with a health care provider.
 Arrange treatment with your employer selected physician or medical facility within the Medical Provider Network (MPN) or with your own pre-designated physician or medical group.